axiom-data-science/docker-erddap/README.md

         axiom/docker-erddap
     ```

+    **Depending on your container environment, it may pass in it's own environment variables relating to your resources.
+Potentially there could be a collision with the `ERDDAP_*` config variables if any of your resources start with ERDDAP.**

 3. Configure using a shell script

     You can mount a file called `config.sh` to `${CATALINA_HOME}/bin/config.sh` that sets any ERDDAP configuration environmental variables you want to use.
 This is sourced in the container-provided `setenv.sh` file and and all variables will be exported to be used by ERDDAP for configuration.
 These will take precedence over environmental variable specified when running the container (see above).